randomcontrol/mkdocs/metacode/docs/CLI/cli.md

 # Command-Line Interface

 !!! warning
+    Maverick Indie does not support CLI automation.
 The following instructions are exclusive to Maverick Studio.

 ## Overview

 - Maverick Studio provides certain degree of control via command-line arguments.
-- These can be used to build an in-house render farm, perform automated Unit Testing, etc...
+- These can be used to build an in-house render farm, manage render batching, etc...
 - CLI automation relies on the python binding internally.

-### Usage #1
+## Usage #1

 ```
 maverick_studio.exe -i:<filename> [-still|-timeline|-turntable] [-o:<filename>] [-sl:<float>] [-quit]